eufachAlexandre/eufachAlexandre/README.md

 - 👋 Hi, I’m Alexandre Silva ou Eufacha in gaming play.
-- :page_with_curl: Learning HTML, JavaScript, CSS3
+- :page_with_curl: Learning HTML, JavaScript, CSS3 and AWS
 - :bank: Currently working as a Microcredit Advisor at INEC (Northeast Citizenship Institute)
 - :mortar_board: Graduated in Financial Accounting
 - We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology.
 "This is a clear prescription for disaster".
 SAGAN, C. "Why We need to Understand Science" 1990.
 The Skeptical Inquirer.